-Mileage Reimbursement For Employees
+Mileage Reimbursement For Employees in Canada

 If you are an employee in Canada, you might be reimbursed by your employer for work-related car expenses.
 If your employer does not offer reimbursement, you may also be eligible to deduct your car expenses from your tax return each year.

 This guide is for those who want to know about mileage reimbursement in Canada for employees.
 We've written separate guides for business owners and the self-employed.

 Never miss a trip.
 With the Driversnote mileage tracking app you have the tool to ensure every business kilometer you drive is properly logged.

 While the CRA establishes some base rules for mileage reimbursement through an automobile allowance for employees, employers can set their own rules and restrictions around what exactly they reimburse or cover by the automobile allowance.
 The below is handy to keep in mind:

 If you use your own car (including a leased car), you can claim all work-related travel expenses from your employer or on your tax return.

 If your commute was partially private, you can claim only the job-related part of your automobile costs.

 What you can receive an employee mileage reimbursement for

 You can claim an allowance for your car expenses if you use your own car for your work-related activities.
 Some examples of business-related travel include: